 Diagnostic Trouble Codes (DTCs) are meant to guide you to the proper service procedure in the vehicle's service manual.
-DO NOT replace parts based only on DTCs without first consulting the vehicle's service manual for proper testing procedures for that particular system, circuit or component.
+DO NOT replace parts based only on DTCs without first consulting the vehicle's service manual for proper testing procedures for that particular system circuit or component particular system, circuit or component.